Graeme Sullivan: Writing/editing career

 In 2005 Sullivan published the book Art Practice as Research: Inquiry in the Visual Arts, which described many of his artistic philosophies on education and research in detail.
 It was published by SAGE Publications on both paperback and hardback.
-The book later underwent a major update and revision and was republished early in 2010.
+The book later underwent a major update and revision and a second edition was published early in 2010.
 His research partly investigates the thinking process, making processes, and practices used in visual arts.
 He presents the argument that the creative and cultural inquiry undertaken by artists is a form of research.